 If the yield curve inverts, it does not mean a recession will always happen.
 Sometimes, the inversion may return back to normal if the economy is no longer in a slowdown.
 Other times, the inverted yield curve may only last a few weeks before it's a true inversion and can actually indicate an upcoming recession.
 Therefore, although the inverted yield curve is a strong indicator of an upcoming recession, it should never be taken for granted.
 In addition, there also appears to be no correlation between the difference of the yield curve and the longevity of the past recessions.

 Now, if the yield curve happens to invert again, it could still take some time before it actually hits.
 The usual time delay between the yield curve inverting and the onset of a recession is within about 7 to 24 months.
 Therefore, if the yield curve inverts, it could be well into next year until we see a major economic impact and a slowdown of the U.S. economy.

 As mentioned before, history has seemed to backup the predictive power of the yield curve.

 To begin, if you look at the yield curve for the three years leading up to the 2008 financial crisis, you can see a pretty clear trend in the shape of the curve.
-The same goes for the 2000 tech bubble, as outlined below.
+The same goes for the 2000 tech bubble, as shown in the image below:

 Below is another chart which shows the past 6 times the yield curve inverted, and whether a recession followed (the shaded areas).
-The most recent yield curve inversion in 2019 also led to a recession, primarily due to the coronavirus.
+The most recent yield curve inversion in 2019 also led to a recession, primarily due to COVID-19.